 Numerous lab tests are done in the clinic such as CBC’s (complete blood count), finger stick blood glucose, pregnancy tests, mono spot, rapid strep testing, flu testing, HIV testing, wet mounts and urine analysis.
-Numerous other lab tests are available and are sent out to the local hospital lab.
+Other lab tests are available and are sent out to the local hospital lab.
 See the “Insurance” tab for additional information.

 Student Health Services does NOT administer allergy shots.
 Names of local physicians who do administer the shots can be provided to students.
 Call the clinic for additional information.

 A network of referral services are available in the community and used when needed or if preferred.
-A close network exists between Health Services and Counseling, other campus departments, the Baldwin County Health Department and Oconee Regional Medical Center.
+A close network exists between Health Services and Counseling, other campus departments, the Baldwin County Health Department and, our local hospital, Atrium Navicent Baldwin.

 Health information and other types of educational materials are available in the clinic.